 Be prepared for unexpected circumstances

 Carry personal ID, a cell phone and phone numbers.
 Tape emergency phone numbers to your scooter.
 In an emergency situation, attract the attention of passers-by and ask them to phone for help.
-You can also dial "911" for emergency assistance.
+For emergency assistance call "911".